pomdtr/sunbeam/docs/faq.md

 You can use this to build your own frontend for sunbeam.

-- Call sunbeam with a root action, and read the output
+- Call `sunbeam trigger` with a root action, and read the output
 - Display the page to the user
 - If the user trigger an action, spawn a new sunbeam process with the JSON action as stdin
   - if the actions has inputs, you need to prompt the user for the input values, and pass them to sunbeam with the --input flag